- The Movies Like Law Abiding Citizen Worth Watching - April 11, 2022

 Jane the Virgin ran for five seasons before it ended.
-Now the show is on Netflix streaming service, so you can watch it anytime.
+Now the show is on Netflix, so you can watch it anytime.
 It’s not one of the most popular shows on the CW, but it’s a cute sitcom with plenty of plot twists to keep you entertained.

 Lady Dynamite ran for two seasons and stars comedy legend Maria Bamford.
 While it’s not a true story, many of the episodes are based on Maria Bamford’s life or are inspired by events that really happened.

-Right now, How I Met Your Mother is currently on Hulu streaming service.
+Right now, How I Met Your Mother is currently streaming on Hulu.
 While it used to be on Netflix, Netflix lost the rights to stream the show.
 It’s unlikely it’s coming back, so if you don’t have Hulu but you’d like to enjoy this popular show, you’ll have to bite the bullet and subscribe.

 Community is one of those shows you could watch over and over again and never catch every embedded reference.
 The show is full of Easter eggs for the finding, but unless you know what to look for or you understand the reference well, you may not ever see them.